radko94/solar-system-documentary/README.md

-# Hi
+# Hello
-This is my course project for university subject called "Web programing" at BFU.
+This is my course project for university subject called "Web programming" at BFU.

-## Course project topic: Solar System Exploration
+## Course project topic: Solar System Documentary

 This project provides detailed information about the planets in our solar system.